Adult Bible Studies

 Hundreds of thousands of students and teachers use ADULT BIBLE STUDIES each week in Sunday school classes, mid-week Bible studies, and other small-group settings.
 Bible-based and Christ-focused, it is an approved resource by the General Board of Discipleship of The United Methodist Church.
 It is published quarterly.

-The units of Bible lesson in this quarter unify around the theme Freedom.
+The units of the Bible lesson in this quarter unify around the theme Inspired by God.

 This fall, our Bible lessons follow the theme “God Provides” and remind us of how God meets our needs and of God’s call to help those who lack life’s essentials of food, water, and shelter.
 The writer of the student book Greg Weeks.

 Scripture recognizes that hunger, famine, and food insecurity make people vulnerable to a variety of threats.
 It also testifies to God’s generous provision of food for humans and wild creatures and to the human responsibility to help those hungry and in need.
 From God’s provision of manna in the wilderness to divine provision during famine, from Jesus’ feeding of crowds to his teaching of a new way of being with the poor and marginalized through table fellowship, Scripture bears witness to God’s graciousness and our responsibility as its recipients.
 Bible lessons in this unit are based on Exodus 16, 1 Kings 19, Mark 6, and Luke 14.